 However, appropriate care and upkeep will ensure your polymer flooring will last a long time.
 A simple, quick routine of easy maintenance can keep your floor looking brand new for years, saving you time and money in the long run.

 Cleaning Your Epoxy Flooring System

-This is especially important if you have a textured floor as the surface will collect dirt and contaminate more quickly in its nooks and crannies.
+This is especially important if you have a textured floor, as the surface will collect dirt and contaminates more quickly in its nooks and crannies.

 Cleaning Agents For Your Epoxy Floor

 You should not use cleaning agents at a concentration higher than recommended by the manufacturer of the floor cleaning material.
 Avoid cleaners with acids, such as vinegar or citrus-based solutions, and soap-based solutions.

 For larger facilities with significant hygienic or safety concerns, you may want to hose down the floor using hot water and steam in addition to utilizing a sanitizing chemical.

 A floor properly pitched to a drain should not puddle, but if you do not have a drain, you will want to squeegee excess water as it can be a major safety concern.

 Make sure you spend more time cleaning high traffic areas as they will accumulate more foreign substances that over time can be abrasive.